youngzar/wra410/README.md

 ## Required Changes to WRA 410

-1. Make changes to the background color of a page and a div. **changed all pages background to white and the scheldue wrapper div to white to match**
+1. Make changes to the background color of a page and a div. **Changed all pages background to white and the scheldue wrapper div to white to match**

 2. Use a new font. **Changed font from Sarabun to Neuton**